Data type Geometry (module for Omeka S)

 It is used by the module Annotate Cartography, that allows to point markers and to highlight images and maps.
 This module can be used independantly too.

 It can be used with the module Mapping: a batch edit is added to convert literal data into geographical coordinates and vice-versa, so you can store markers as a standard rdf data in a property.
+It can also be combined with the module Table to resolve place names (or any code) into coordinates through a lookup table, and with the module Annotate Cartography to create cartographic annotations from the same lookup.

 It can use an external database for performance.